barty777/barty777.github.io/about.md

 <p>After completing the renowned XV.
 Gymnasium, I
 have decided to continue my education on the prestigious Croatian faculty, the Faculty of Electrical Engineering and Computing also known as under the acronym
-<a href="http://www.fer.unizg.hr/en">FER</a>.
+<a class="link" href="http://www.fer.unizg.hr/en">FER</a>.
 During my Bachelor years I have learned a lot about programming,
 algorithms and computer architectures, became an expert in a few programming languages, learned to cooperate with others during complex projects, but one thing I am most proud of is that I have learned to solve